 Members of the RWMC consist of the NEA member countries as well as the European Commission (EC).
 There is close collaboration with the International Atomic Energy Agency (IAEA), which participates in the work of the committee as an observer.

 RWMC applies a holistic as well as a sustainable approach to deal with issues in managing radioactive waste in all phases.
-In this way, the RWMC systematically identifies its activities by focusing on four aspects of radioactive waste management: 1) regulatory and legal; 2) environmental and operation safety; 3) economic; and 4) societal.
+In this way, the RWMC systematically identifies its activities by focusing on three main aspects of radioactive waste management: 1) environmental; 2) economic; and 3) societal.
+These aspects, according to the holistic approach accepted by the RWMC, are considered in the context of three frameworks: legislative, organisational and regulatory.

 The NEA Division of Radioactive Waste Management and Decommissioning (RWMD) supports the Radioactive Waste Management Committee (RWMC) in conducting international peer reviews and providing expert feedback to ensure that best practices in regulatory and technical methodologies are adopted in radioactive waste management.

-* Note: As of 2019, the FSC supports both the RWMC and the CDLM on the societal issues of radioactive waste management, decommissioning and legacy management.
+The Forum on Stakeholder Confidence (FSC) also supports both the RWMC and the CDLM committees as of 2019.
+The FSC assists both committees to address societal issues related to radioactive waste management, decommissioning and legacy management.

 The Forum on Stakeholder Confidence (FSC) was established by the NEA Radioactive Waste Management Committee (RWMC) in the year 2000 and fosters learning about stakeholder dialogue and ways to develop shared confidence, informed consent and acceptance of radioactive waste (RW) management solutions.
 A stakeholder is defined as anyone with a role to play or an interest in the process of deciding about RW management.
 The FSC provides a setting for direct stakeholder exchange in an atmosphere of mutual respect and learning.